 - It can handle noisy data effectively and quickly.

-- The feed-forward neural network being unidirectional, it can’t be used for deep learning.
+- Being unidirectional, it can’t be used for deep learning.

-- An RBF neural network trains faster than a multi-layer perceptron (MLP).
+- An RBF neural network can be trained faster than a multi-layer perceptron (MLP).

 - A hidden layer in RBF is easier to interpret than in MLP.